Updated May 2022

 These beautiful old beech trees standing in a row are close to the site of the old Hall and this wonderful gnarled sweet chestnut (below) is at the end of the carriageway and was certainly around to witness the comings and goings of the Gascoyne family.

-Bamber Gascoyne Jnr left us the ornamental woodland walk through rare imported trees and rhododendrons.
-Now wild with age but 200year old rareties are still hiding amongst the ancient rhododendrons to surprise and delight the walker who happens to look carefully enough.
-Maybe you have spotted the variegated holly and thick ropes of honeysuckle creeping through the folly.
+Maybe there are still other gems waiting to be discovered amongst the ancient rhododendrons to surprise and delight the walker who happens to look carefully enough.
+Maybe you have spotted the variegated holly and thick ropes of honeysuckle by the folly.

-Two rare Variegated Oak trees, roughly 200 years old can be found on the site of Childwall Woods.
-Rare as there are only 69 of these beautiful hybrid trees in the whole of Britain and Ireland.
-For more information visit the Champion Tree page, a gift from Bamber Junior.
+Two rare Variegated Oak trees, maybe 150years old, can be found on the site of Childwall Woods.
+Rare, as there are only 69 of these beautiful hybrid trees in the whole of Britain and Ireland.
+For more information visit the Champion Tree page.

 The area that we know as Childwall Fields was once known as Childwall Park and was a gentle grassy slope up from Childwall Lane to the border of Childwall Woods, looking very different to the Childwall Fields that we know today.
 Its original entrance used to be on Childwall Lane but was boarded up many years ago and that led on to the gradual slope which had just a few small trees and bushes, nothing like the fields and woods we see today.

 The lower northern corner of the fields, next to Childwall Lane, used to be the site of the village cross and is clearly shown on the 1904 map, but was moved and today the cross stands proudly on Childwall Lane, overlooking the pedestrian loop of Crossways.

 Childwall Park became Childwall Golf Club in 1922 when the hall was rented by Childwall Golf Club and the bunkers bear witness to this on the aerial photo higher on the page.